-ACCT 2301 Principles of Financial Accounting\
+ACCT 2301 Principles of Financial Accounting

 This course is an introduction to the fundamental concepts of financial accounting as prescribed by U.S. generally accepted accounting principles (GAAP) as applied to transactions and events that affect business organizations.
 Students will examine the procedure and systems to accumulate, analyze, measure, and record financial transactions.
 Students will use recorded financial information to prepare a balance sheet, income statement, statement of cash flows, and statement of shareholders' equity to communicate the business entity's results of operations and financial position to users of financial information who are external to the company.
 Students will study the nature of assets, liabilities, and owner's equity while learning to use reported financial information for purposes of making decisions about the company.
 Students will be exposed to International Financial reporting Standards (IFRS).
+Three lecture hours per week.
+Credit: 3 semester hours Recommended co-requisite: MATH 1324

-Recommended co-requisite: MATH 1324
+Veconimended co-requisite.
+MATT 1324